smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 I was pumped!
 I was coding!
 I got things done and it was awesome.
 I worked for a few days until I had enough to cover the scenarios we wanted.
 The tests did what there were asked, but were not pretty.
-There were some hiccups around wierd areas of our system.
+There were some hiccups around weird areas of our system.
 Overall I was happy with what I built.
 We could now validate a moderately complicated scenario with some fun permutations.

 Since I was new to the codebase, I started asking around to find out who the